can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ## Fetch it

 All the functionality mentioned before was quite complete and I used it constantly for a year or even more.
-There were two drawbacks
+There were two drawbacks,
 however:

-* I had source code ony for the posts I wrote using the client.
-Nothing from earlier days was preserved and in case Livejournal.com goes down forever, I would lose them all.
+* I had source code only for the posts I wrote using the client.
+Nothing from earlier days was preserved and in case livejournal.com goes down forever, I would lose them all.

 * All the posts had to be written and update later with the client, because it had no way to know about changes done elsewhere.